 Home Workout with Equipment

-Having a few pieces of equipment at home can be very helpful when you plan to do at home workouts for an extended period of time.
+Having a few pieces of equipment at home can be very helpful when you plan to do an at home workout schedule for an extended period of time.
 My favorite items to have are:

 - Jump rope